Mathieu-Desrochers/Learning-DotNet7/README.md

     Public IP: Turned on

 Click on the Task in the Cluster.
-Get its public IP on the Network tab.
+Get its public IP from the Network tab.
 Run the following command.

     > curl http://public-ip